eosnetworkfoundation/docs/docs/40_node-operation/50_tutorials/10_watching-transfers.md

 This will give you a single transaction trace in exactly the same format as the `get_block` endpoint.

+> ⚠ **Warning**
+>
+> The `v1/trace_api/get_transaction_trace` API will scan each block in the trace log files until the transaction is found.
+> Because of such, this API is inefficient and should only be used for testing purpose only.

 <details>
     <summary>See example result</summary>